dennisjackson/heliotorrent/docs/spec.md

 ### JSON Feeds

-JSON feeds may be simpler for dedicated CT implementations to consume.
+JSON feeds may be friendlier than RSS feeds for tooling specific to CT.

-A JSON feed SHOULD expose an object with the following schema.
+A JSON feed MUST expose an object with the following schema.

 ```json
 {